slav513/Hyperbolic-Mindfuck/readme.md

 Enjoy creating your own mathematical flowers! 🌸✨

-For any questions or suggestions, feel free to contact me at [your-email@example.com].
+For any questions or suggestions, feel free to submit a comment.

 Happy coding! 🌼🌺🌻